Candle Care 101

 If the candle is creating an uneven burn, simply rotate the candle jar to the side that needs more heat.
 Uneven burns can sometimes happen by light drafts within the home.

-Do not leave your candles unattended and remember to place away from draft, children and pets.
+Never leave your candle unattended and remember to place away from draft, children and pets.
 Always place candles on a leveled/heat-resistant surface.

 All done with your candle?
 Don't throw it out just yet!